erasmus-without-paper/ewp-registry-service/README.md

 If you're having problems then you might try adding `-DskipTests` argument.
 Application jar should be stored to `target/ewp-registry-<version>.jar`.
+For development purposes you can also save some time by adding `-Dmaven.javadoc.skip`, which will skip Javadoc generation.

 ### Prepare the environment